 (Labor costs / Sales) x 100 - Example: A food truck with a payroll of €3,000 and sales of €9,000 has a ratio of 33%.

-- Optimization: Hire multi-skilled employees, adjust schedules to accommodate peaks in activity and use management tools to plan effectively.
+- Optimization: Hire versatile employees, adjust schedules based on peak periods, and use management tools to plan effectively.

 3. Productivity ratio

-This ratio measures staff efficiency by comparing sales generated with the number of hours worked.
+This ratio measures staff efficiency by comparing revenue generated to the number of hours worked.

 - Formula:

-- Optimization: Improve team training, reduce downtime and automate certain repetitive tasks, such as order management.
+- Optimization: Improve team training, minimize downtime, and automate certain repetitive tasks, such as order management.
+Solutions like Combo also allow you to continuously track and analyze your productivity metrics.

 4. Casting ratio